 Bringing together the best of AU—world-class education, leadership development, and innovation—the FDDS program will elevate the college-to-career experience of our most enterprising Honors students and propel them into successful careers in health, medicine, business, government, law, education, communications, and creative industries.
 To this end, American University has designed programs and established partnerships that precipitate a mutually respectful community of scholars where our students and alumni share in a greater purpose to develop to their full potential; to contribute to the intellectual, social, and political environment of the institution; and to proactively prepare for graduate and professional school.

 The FDDS program offers a scholarship that provides full tuition, mandatory fees, books, UPass, room, and board.
 It is renewable for a total of four years of undergraduate study, provided scholars maintain a minimum cumulative 3.2 GPA.
-African American and Native American student leaders are strongly encouraged to apply.
+Historically underrepresented minority students and students from economically disadvantaged backgrounds are strongly encouraged to apply.
 Preference will be given to first-generation student leaders.
 While we encourage applications from all ambitious, well-rounded student leaders, the most competitive applicants will have a minimum 3.8 GPA (unweighted) or 4.0 GPA (weighted).
 Submission of ACT or SAT scores are optional.

 To apply to the Frederick Douglass Scholarship Program, please select your interest in the program on your application.
 The application will be available in August.
 Notification of admission to the FDDS Program will not be released until April 1, regardless of application deadline.

 Bringing together the best of AU—academic excellence, leadership development, and international engagement—to prepare talented students for the top graduate and professional schools.